 If your child auditions successfully and accepts our offer to enrol at HSPA, we will contact their current school Principal for an outline of their achievement across the curriculum, literacy and numeracy profile and their attitude, commitment and behaviour in all areas of school life.
 We will also request information about their social development and any Learning Support Needs to assist us to plan for their transition and cater for individual needs.

-Hunter School of the Performing Arts offers a unique educational environment as the only fully selective Performing Arts School in NSW.
+Hunter School of the Performing Arts offers a unique educational environment, being NSW’s only fully selective Performing Arts School.

-The School offers strong academic programs in English, Mathematics, Science, History, Geography, Visual Arts, Technology & Applied Sciences, Languages and Personal Development, Health, Physical Education.
+We offer strong academic programs in English, Mathematics, Science, History, Geography, Visual Arts, Technology & Applied Sciences, Languages Other than English and Personal Development, Physical Education and Health.